Kimserey/BlogArchive/20160207_Method_chaining_for_bootstrap_components_with_websharper.md

 }
 ```

-There is one problem with that: __we need to specify all members even when most of the time we will have the same configuration__.
-Even though _most of the time_ we will use a default configuration, it is important to give the possibility to construct all the facets of the component.
+As we can see, __we need to specify all members even if most of the time we will have the same configuration__.
+But even though _most of the time_ we will use a default configuration, it is important to give the possibility to construct all the facets of the component.
 And because there might be many facets, that’s where we will use __Method chaining__ to construct a human readable set of functions to help us initialise it.

 ## Method chaining with NavTabs

-As we explaining at the beginning the purpose of Method chaining is to provide a set of functions which are human readable and which make it easy to discover what kind of configuration we can have for our types.
+As we explaining at the beginning, the purpose of Method chaining is to provide a set of functions which are human readable and which make it easy to discover what kind of configuration we can have for our types.
 The first thing we need to do is to have a function to create the type in a default state:

 ```
 type NavTabs with
+     static member Create() =
+        { Tabs = []
+          NavTabType = Normal
-     static member Create() = { Tabs = []; NavTabType = Normal; IsJustified = false }
+          IsJustified = false }
 ```

 We are now in a better position to create Nav tabs as we can just call `NavTabs.Create()`.